cascadiajs/cascadiajs/app/markdown/2025/next-steps/sponsorships.md

 Diamond and Platinum booths consist of 2 6-foot tables and four chairs, and have access to a power outlet.

-Gold booths consist of a single 6-foot table and two chairs, and have access to a power outlet.
+All other booths consist of a single 6-foot table and two chairs, and have access to a power outlet.

 Sponsors need to provide their own linens for tables.

-We recommend that Gold sponsors bring a single, pop-up banner to place alongside their booth (see photo below).
-Diamond and Platinum sponsors will have space for an additional banner.
+We recommend that booth sponsors bring a single, pop-up banner to place alongside their booth (see photo below).
+Diamond and Platinum sponsors will have space for an additional or larger banner.

 Recommended booth times are 8:00am - 6:00pm on September 18th and 19th.